-The Jerald Brauer Seminar, an interdisciplinary seminar endowed by friends of the Divinity School, will be taught in Winter 2018 by Professors Sarah E. Fredericks, Sarah Hammerschlag, Angie Heo.
-This team-taught, interdisciplinary graduate level course will focus on gender and sexuality in the study of religion.
-Our aim is to provide theoretical concepts, tools and methods for students to analyze gender and sexuality across a variety of religious traditions, historical periods and literary genres.
-Divided into three parts - philosophy, anthropology and ethics, the course proceeds according to the areas of specialty offered by participating faculty members.
-Topics covered include the following: structuralist and poststructuralist approaches to sexual difference; political economy of sex; performativity theory; sexuality and postcolonial theory; law and secularism; and the relationship of gender and the environment.
+The Jerald Brauer Seminar of Winter 2018 was taught by Professors Sarah E. Fredericks, Sarah Hammerschlag, Angie Heo.
+This team-taught, interdisciplinary graduate level course focused on gender and sexuality in the study of religion; providing theoretical concepts, tools and methods for students to analyze gender and sexuality across a variety of religious traditions, historical periods and literary genres.
+Divided into three parts - philosophy, anthropology and ethics, the course proceeded to the areas of specialty offered by participating faculty members.
+Topics covered included structuralist and poststructuralist approaches to sexual difference; political economy of sex; performativity theory; sexuality and postcolonial theory; law and secularism; and the relationship of gender and the environment.

-As a capstone to the course, we will hold a roundtable on the afternoon of Wednesday, March 7th, 2018 to focus on gender and sexuality in France.
+As a capstone to the course, a roundtable was held on Wednesday, March 7th, 2018 to focus on gender and sexuality in France.
 Invited speakers include Amy Hollywood, a leading gender theorist and a scholar of continental philosophy and medieval mysticism (Harvard); Mayanthi Fernando, an anthropologist of law and Islam (Santa Cruz); and Béatrice de Gasquet, a sociologist of contemporary Judaism (Paris Diderot).
-Local faculty will give responses to segue into the open discussion portion of the event.
-Students in the seminar are expected to attend.

 2015 Seminar: "Jewish and Christian Responses to Biblical Criticism"